InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

   </tbody>
 </table>

 **Note:** TCF version 2 introduces [“Publisher Restrictions”](#what-are-publisher-restrictions), which, if exhausted by a publisher, could result in TC strings that are larger than the size limit for cookies.
 While this possibility is remote, it should be guarded against – a CMP should work with a publisher to help them accomplish their goals.
-[Publisher Restrictions](#what-are-publisher-restrictions) are only allowed in TC Strings, therefore within a service-specific context so CMPs may need to take this into consideration when deciding on the storage mechanism for those TC Strings.
+[Publisher Restrictions](#what-are-publisher-restrictions) are only allowed in TC strings, therefore within a service-specific context so CMPs may need to take this into consideration when deciding on the storage mechanism for those TC strings.

 ### What are the Purposes and Features being supported?